 On 5 May 1981 Bobby Sands died in the Maze Prison after 66 days on hunger strike.
 Two days later he was laid to rest at Milltown cemetery in West Belfast.

-'Today Tonight' reports on the funeral and reactions to Bobby Sands death among the nationalist population and press.
+'Today Tonight' reports on the funeral and reactions to the death of Bobby Sands among the nationalist population and press.

 One of the biggest political funerals in the history of Ireland.

 The coffin draped by a tricolour was carried by six masked men wearing combat jackets and black berets before being lowered into the grave.

 A report for ‘Today Tonight’ by Forbes McFall